-On the Project Costs tab, the fields for those rows with titles printed in bold font are "read-only".
+On the Project Costs tab, the fields for those rows with titles printed in bold font are "readonly."
 They will reflect the sum of the detailed line items of their respective categories.
 The module is designed to enable the agency to select which detailed line items to use for each project by using the following steps:

-- 1. Click on the box labeled "Add Other Costs", located at the upper right corner of the grid; - 2.
-A list of the major cost categories with associated detailed line items should appear; - 3.
+- 1. Click on the box labeled "Add Other Costs," located at the upper right corner of the grid. - 2.
+A list of the major cost categories with associated detailed line items should appear. - 3.
 Click on the check box for each line item cost that needs to be included in the cost estimate.
-Alternatively, all the line items can be selected by clicking on the check box located in the "Include in Project Costs" column heading; - 4.
-After all the applicable line items have been selected, click on "Save"; - 5.
-The Project Costs grid should reappear, populated with the line items selected; - 6.
-Fill in the estimated amount needed for each line item in both the "Total Project Costs" and "Requested Funding" columns; - 7.
-If a specific line item is needed, but was not included in the original selection, click again on "Add Other Costs", select the applicable line item in the grid that appears, and then save.
-The additional line item should then appear in the main Project Costs grid; and - 8.
+Alternatively, all the line items can be selected by clicking on the check box located in the "Include in Project Costs" column heading.

+- 4. After all the applicable line items have been selected, click on "Save." - 5.
+The Project Costs grid should reappear, populated with the line items selected. - 6.
+Fill in the estimated amount needed for each line item in both the "Total Project Costs" and "Requested Funding" columns.
+The amounts in each column should be the same except for requests for supplemental funding or for equipment funding. - 7.
+If a specific line item is needed, but was not included in the original selection, click again on "Add Other Costs," select the applicable line item in the grid that appears, and then save.
+The additional line item should appear in the main Project Costs grid. - 8.
 After the estimated amounts have been entered for each line item, click on the box labelled "Update Totals".
 The system should display subtotals for each major category of cost and a total project cost.
 The total amount requested should be equal to the amount entered on the "Funding Request" tab.

-On the Project Cost tab of the PB capital request module, there will be a link to the forms portion of the DGS website.
-Form CR-3 (DGS-30-199) Project Planner is designed to assist agencies in projecting the cost for a capital project.
-All agencies are encouraged to make use of this form.
-Agencies submitting requests for general fund-related funding are especially encouraged to complete the form and attach it to the submission.
-Doing so will provide BCOM with project information needed to perform a project cost projection and should minimize the need to request additional information directly from the agency.
-Click the following to go the CR-3 from on the DGS website:
+On the Project Cost tab of the PB capital request module, there will be a link to DGS Forms Center.
+Using the filter at that site, one can find Form CR-1 (DGS-30-199) Project Planner, which is designed to assist agencies in developing the program, scope, and projected cost for a capital project.
+Agencies submitting requests for general fund-related funding especially need to complete the form and attach it to the submission.
+Doing so will provide DEB with project information needed to project a project cost within the limited timeframe for budget review.